Skip to content

 Why Paris is Perfect for Families

-• Metro: Fast and efficient, but avoid rush hours to dodge the crowds.
+• Metro: For a family trip to Paris, the Metro is the fastest option.
+Fast and efficient, but avoid rush hours to dodge the crowds.
 This and walking are my family’s go-tos.

 • Buses: Great for sightseeing and less crowded than the metro.